THE NEW BOUTIQUE STANDARD

 Real Guarantees.

 30-Day Unwind Guarantee.
 365-Day Defect Protection.
-A human who answers within 60 minutes — no bots, no canned emails, no lost package runarounds.
+A human who answers within 60 minutes.
+No bots.
+No canned emails.
+No lost package runarounds.
 We built the guarantee architecture first because we already knew the product would hold.
 The guarantee was never a risk.
 It was a statement.

 Structural Scarcity.